loleg/swihack.github.io/README.txt

-Website of the School of Data in Switzerland
+Website of the Prototype Fund in Switzerland

 (Work in progress)